blampe/rreading-glasses/README.md

 shouldn't exceed a few gigabytes for personal use.
 (The published image doesn't require any large data dumps and will gradually grow your database as it's queried over time.)

+## Key differences

+I have deviated slightly from the official service's behavior to make a couple of, in my opinion, quality of life improvements.
+These aren't due to technical limitations and can be changed, so I'm eager to hear if people think these are an improvement or if it would be better to match the official behavior more exactly.

+- Book titles no longer include subtitles (so `{Book Title}` behaves like `{Book TitleNoSub}` by default).
+This de-clutters the UI, cleans up the directory layout, and improves import matching but __you may need to re-import some works with long subtitles__.
+I think the trade-off is worth it but others might disagree — let me know!

+- The "best" (original) edition is always preferred to make cover art more consistently high-quality.
+Additionally, books are no longer returned with every edition ever released, because that makes manual edition selection difficult to impossible.
+Instead, an alternative edition (e.g. translation) is only included once at least one user has searched for it.
+(This might change in the future to include all editions but de-duplicated by title.)

 ## Details